featurist/coypu/README.md

 	browser.AcceptDialog();
 	browser.CancelDialog();

-#### Scope

-When you want perform operations only within a particular part of the page define a scope by using Within:

-	browser.Within(() => browser.FindCss("form.searchForm"), () =>
-	{
-		session.FillIn("postcode").With("N1 1AA");

-		session.Select("citroen").From("make");
-		session.Select("c4_grand_picasso").From("model");

-		session.FillIn("Add keyword:").With("vtr");

-		session.ClickButton("search-used-vehicles");
-	}

-The first parameter is a `Func<Element>` which allows you to find a `Coypu.Element` in any way you see fit.

-The actual finding of this element is deferred by the driver until each and every time it tries to find any element inside the Within block.

-If you are used to the Capybara implementation of within then there is a subtle difference here.
-If the scope Element itself drops out of the DOM and then reappears part way through executing the within block (due to Ajax or page refreshes) then Coypu will just find it again (with all the usual wait & retries) and carry on regardless.

-NOTE: Nested scopes are not currently supported - the inner scope will simply replace the outer scope at the moment.

 ## More tricks/tips

 So, you are using Coypu but sometimes links or buttons still don't seem to be clicked when you expect them to.
 Well there are a couple more techniques that Coypu can help you with in this situation.